-What do I need to compare electricity
+What information do I need to compare electricity prices?

-- Who your current provider is
+- who your current provider is

-- Which tariff you’re on
+- which tariff you’re on

-- How you pay for energy
+- how you pay for energy

-- Your usage (per month or year/ in pounds or kWh)
+- your usage (per month or year/ in pounds or kWh)

 You’ll receive all your correspondence via email or in the post, confirming your new tariff and payment details – you just need to make sure it’s all correct.
-You also get a 14-day cooling off period, so if you change your mind – it’s ok.
+You also get a 14-day cooling off period, so if you change your mind – it’s OK.